jina-ai/clip-as-service/README.md

 **Q:** How large is a sentence vector?

 Each sentence is translated to a 768-dimensional vector.
+One exception is `REDUCE_MEAN_MAX` pooling strategy, which translates a sentence into a 1536-dimensional vector.

-**Q:** Where do you get the fixed representation?
+**Q:** How do you get the fixed representation?
 Did you do pooling or something?

-**A:** I take the second-to-last hidden layer of all of the tokens in the sentence and do average pooling.
-See [the function I added to the modeling.py](bert/modeling.py#L236)
+**A:** Yes, pooling is required to get a fixed representation of a sentence.
+In the default strategy `REDUCE_MEAN`, I take the second-to-last hidden layer of all of the tokens in the sentence and do average pooling.

-**Q:** Why not use the hidden state of the first token, i.e. the `[CLS]`?

-**A:** Because a pre-trained model is not fine-tuned on any downstream tasks yet.
-In this case, the hidden state of `[CLS]` is not a good sentence representation.
-If later you fine-tune the model, you may [use `get_pooled_output()` to get the fixed length representation](bert/modeling.py#L224) as well.

-**Q:** Why not the last hidden layer?
-Why second-to-last?

-**A:** The last layer is too closed to the target functions (i.e. masked language model and next sentence prediction) during pre-training, therefore may be biased to those targets.

-**Q:** What are the available pooling strategies in this service?
+**Q:** What are the available pooling strategies?

 **A:** Here is a table summarizes all pooling strategies I implemented.
 Choose your favorite one by specifying `python app.py --pooling_strategy`